Tiberriver256/codex-alfred/conversations-in-blockkit.md

 ```

 ## Mode 2: Information gathering
 Goal: ask clear, minimal questions.
 Prefer plain text questions.
-Use interactive elements only if the user asked for them.
+Use interactive elements when you need 2+ missing parameters or the user explicitly asked for a form.

 Recommended Block Kit:
 - One or more `section` blocks with numbered questions.